-On Unix systems, SWI-Prolog uses two signals:
+On Unix systems, SWI-Prolog installs handlers for the following signals:

-- SIGUSR2 has an empty signal handler.
+SIGUSR2 has an empty signal handler.
 This signal is sent to a thread after sending a thread-signal (see thread_signal/2).
-It causes blocking system calls to return with EINTR, which gives them the opportunity to react to thread-signals. - SIGINT is used by the top level to activate the tracer (typically bound to control-C).
-The first control-C posts a request for starting the tracer in a safe, synchronous fashion.
-If control-C is hit again before the safe route is executed, it prompts the user whether or not a forced interrupt is desired.
+It causes blocking system calls to return with EINTR, which gives them the opportunity to react to thread-signals.